 Health services are good; the hospitals in large cities are excellent and virtually all doctors in Greece can speak English or some other European language.

 Diarrhea can be a minor problem with all travelers everywhere, so it’s wise to take along some of your favorite remedies.

 For minor health problems, go first to the nearest pharmacy (farmakio), which will be marked with a green cross.

 Newspapers also list the pharmacies that are open late or all night.)
 Pharmacists are well trained and usually speak English quite well, and many medications are available without a prescription.
-You should bring along a sufficient quantity of any prescription medication you are taking, and keep it in your carry-on luggage.
 Just in case, ask your doctor to write you new prescriptions, using the generic-not the brand-name.

 The standard in Greece is 220V AC (50Hz).
 Appliances from North America require a transformer and British ones an adaptor.

 We recommend that you pack one together with your electrical appliance, so that you do not have to spend valuable time looking for adaptors and transformers during your stay.

 |Emergency Center & Hospital Info Athens||166|